What can you take to help with constipation? Find out why we don’t recommend using Castor Oil for Constipation in this detailed review!

 How Does Castor Oil Work as a Laxative?

 There has to be a reason why so many people recommend taking castor oil for constipation symptoms.
 This oil is highly effective at generating a few bowel movements due to its high content of ricinoleic acid.

 While this component can work wonders on your skin and hair, it can wreak havoc in your digestive tract.

 This acid can change the actual mucus lining of your intestines, which is what leads to the diarrhea you’ll inevitably experience.
 Individual cells of the intestinal wall can bind to the acid which causes them to contract and push out their contents.

 It works much the same way as other stimulant laxatives will work, with extremely quick turnaround time.

 Should You Use Castor Oil for Constipation?

-While it might be effective in the short-term, castor oil for constipation can be extremely dangerous if you ingest it.
+While it might be effective in the short-term but taking castor oil for constipation can be extremely dangerous if you ingest it.
 We never recommend swallowing castor oil in any quantity, regardless of what symptoms you might be experiencing.